 Route 2 – It starts from Orvieto, one of the most renowned cities in Central Italy with an incredibly rich artistic heritage.
 After only 1.5 km, there is the first climb of 8 km.
 It is not too demanding and it leads to Colonnetta di Prodo.
 The road continues downhill for 4 km and then ascends again through beautiful pastures and woods towards the village of Prodo.
 After you pass the turn-off for Todi, there is a 3.5 km climb which leads to the village.
 We recommend visiting its historic centre.
 After Todi, the trail continues uphill for 15 km towards Civitella del Lago, a village renowned for its splendid position overlooking the lake.
 You can then proceed towards Orvieto, going downhill through Corbara and its suggestive dam.

-1 Bike hotel nearby the route Tour of Lake Trasimeno and Lake Corbara
+1 hotel on the route Tour of Lake Trasimeno and Lake Corbara